sevenbamboos/my-blog-origin/source/_posts/mind-map-backend.md

-circular linked list detect | Given node length known [introduction by comic][8] js dependency | [Comment](#js-dependency) [a js project template][9] git merge rebase fixup autosquash feature branch | see my post "Feature Branch Workflow"
+circular linked list detect | Given node length known [introduction by comic][8] js dependency | [Comment](#js-dependency) [a js project template][9] git merge rebase fixup autosquash feature branch | see my post "Feature Branch Workflow" slf4j logback MDC | [Comment](#log)

 <!-- more -->

+# log
+Simple log facade for Java(slf4j) defines logger interface for log libraries like java logging, log4j and logback.
+Check its [manual](https://www.slf4j.org/manual.html) for details.
+Note to introduce dependency in maven, don't directly use slf4j API (but use their adapted packages with log implementation).

+Logback is the next generation of log4j.
+Use `log.debug("foo {}", bar);` to avoid concat string if logger level is higher than DEBUG.
+Also check Mapped Diagnostic Context [MDC](https://logback.qos.ch/manual/mdc.html) for the support of multi-thread, remote client request (e.g. servlet filter) and microservice.

 # js dependency
 Check current dependency with `npm ls --depth=0`